 If you enable this feature, the attachment between the transit router and IPsec-VPN connection advertises the routes in the destination route table used by the IPsec-VPN connection and the routes in the BGP route table to the default route table of the transit router.

-If route synchronization is enabled for the VPN attachment, the routes advertised to the IPsec-VPN connection are automatically withdrawn after the route table is changed.
+If route synchronization is enabled for the VPN connection, the routes advertised to the IPsec-VPN connection are automatically withdrawn after the route table is changed.
 Then, routes in the new route table are synchronized to the BGP route table used by the IPsec-VPN connection.
 For more information, see Route synchronization.

 Log on to the CEN console.